 Casement vs. Double-Hung Windows: Energy Efficiency

-Any home window replacement project is going to increase your energy efficiency — after all, nearly 40% of the average person’s annual heating and cooling costs is attributable to worn out, drafty windows.
+Any high efficiency window replacement project is going to increase your homes energy efficiency — after all, nearly 40% of the average person’s annual heating and cooling costs is attributable to worn out, drafty windows.

 If energy efficiency is your top priority, consider choosing casement windows.
 These windows seal on all four sides, creating an airtight closure that virtually eliminates drafts.
 When casements are cranked shut, you can actually feel the airtight seal locking into place.